-Working together with the whole community, AMREF helps to make changes that will last through generations.
 And, we work with some of the most marginalized and vulnerable communities in Africa to make sure they have access to good health care.

-And, we've won highly-regarded international awards for our innovation, expertise, and ability to make lasting change: The Bill and Melinda Gates Foundation Award for Global Health, and the Hilton Humanitarian Award.
+Amref Health Africa has won highly-regarded international awards for our innovation, expertise, and ability to make lasting change: The Bill and Melinda Gates Foundation Award for Global Health, and the Hilton Humanitarian Award.

 We're making a difference each and every day partnering with African communities.
 Some examples of what we accomplished in 2015:

 - Amref Health Africa reached more than 9 million people.

 - Amref Health Africa provided free medical specialist and surgical treament to 22,999 people

 - Amref Health Africa provided health-focused training to 115,753 people.